Need immediate care?

 When to go to the Emergency Department

 If you have a serious condition including stroke, heart attack, severe bleeding, head injury or other major trauma, call 911.
 Do not take a chance with anything life-threatening.
-Please go to the closest Emergency Department if you are experiencing any of the following:

-What to Bring
+What to bring

 Please have your medical information readily available, including a list of medications that you are currently taking.
 This information will help the doctor evaluate your health status.
 Please be sure to bring your insurance card and the name of your primary care physician, as well as photo identification such as a valid driver's license or California ID.

-Fees, Billing and Insurance
+Fees, billing and insurance

 Our immediate care centers accept Medicare and many insurance plans.
 Any required co-payments and/or deductibles will be collected at the time of service.